eclipse-archived/smarthome/tools/static-code-analysis/README.md

 ## Add tests for the new checks

-Currently only tests for the PMD tool are included in the Eclipse SmartHome Build Tools, as the PMD tool has an integrated Test Framework.
+You can easily test your custom rules for PMD and Checkstyle.

-In order to add a new test you have to do two things:
+In order to add a new test for PMD you have to do two things:
 - Create a test class in the `src\test\java` folder that extends `SimpleAggregatorTst` and overrides the `setUp()` method;
 - Add a .xml file in the `src\test\resources` folder that contains the code to be tested.

+Adding a test for Checkstyle is even easier - extend the `BaseCheckTestSupport`.

 For more information: https://pmd.github.io/pmd-5.4.1/customizing/rule-guidelines.html.